 One subject I didn’t mention?
 Money.

 That’s because financial credibility merits its own blog post.
-The fundamental relationship between accounting and trust is as old as the concept of trade.
-Particularly in regard to borrowing and lending, a person’s apparent integrity could make or break a transaction.
-If you magnify that issue further and start to consider trust on the scale of exchange across countries and global markets, the role of credibility in catalyzing modern business relationships becomes evident.
+The relationship between accounting and trust is as old as the concept of trade.
+Particularly in regard to borrowing and lending, a person’s integrity could make or break a transaction.
+If you consider trust on the scale of exchange across countries and global markets, the role of credibility in modern business relationships becomes even more critical.

 Accuracy and Timeliness